Ip Man 3: Plot

 In 1959, Ip Man lives a low-profile life in Hong Kong.
 His elder son, Ip Chun, has returned to Foshan to study, leaving Ip with his younger son, Ip Ching, and his wife, Cheung Wing-sing, in Hong Kong.
 Bruce Lee visits Ip and asks to become one of his students.
 After Lee demonstrates his speed, Ip neither accepts nor rejects him, but insinuates for him to leave by opening the door.

 After Ip Ching gets into a fight with his schoolmate Cheung Fong, their teacher, Miss Wong, asks the parents to come to the school, though only the Ips arrive.
 As an apology, the Ips invite Fong to their home for dinner.
 At Ip's house, Fong displays rudimentary but impressive Wing Chun skills.
 When asked who his mentor is, Fong says it is his father, Cheung Tin-chi, who shows up to collect his son shortly after.
 Although Tin-chi interacts cordially with Ip, he secretly envies and seeks to surpass him.

 Tin-chi participates in underground fights organized by Ma King-sang, a local triad leader who works for Frank, an American property developer and highly proficient boxer.
 Frank orders Ma to acquire the land occupied by the school where Ching and Fong study.
 When Ip goes to collect his son from school, he witnesses Ma and his men beating the school principal after he refuses to sell.
 Ip intervenes and restrains Ma, but is forced to release him.
-Ip seeks help from his close friend Fat Po, a local police sergeant.
+Ip seeks help from his close friend Fat Po, a Royal Hong Kong police Chinese Detective Sergeant.
 Po agrees to help, but says that he lacks the manpower and influence to protect the school every day.
 Ip then decides to guard the school alongside his students.

 That night, Ma's men set fire to the school and attempt to kidnap the principal.
 Tin-chi happens to be passing by, and helps fight off Ma's thugs.
 Tin Ngo-san, a local martial arts master and Ma's former mentor, is enraged by Ma's unscrupulous acts and confronts Ma at a Hong Kong shipyard, humiliating him in front of his men.
 Ma retaliates with a hidden knife, but Ip stops him.
 Po arrives and keeps tensions from escalating further.
 Ma offers Tin-chi a large sum of money to get revenge against Ngo-san on his behalf.
 Desperate for money and wanting to open his own martial arts school, Tin-chi accepts the offer and attacks Ngo-san, hospitalizing him.